 Hopefully, after reading this article in conjunction with Part 2, you got a better sense of where to draw the line between leadership responsibility and individual responsibility when it comes to the fight against burnout.

-Prevention is always better than the cure, so if you want to learn more anti-burnout strategies, stay tuned for Part 4.
+Prevention is always better than the cure, so if you want to learn more anti-burnout strategies, read Part 4.

 To get the latest articles straight into your inbox, make sure to subscribe.

 I’d love to hear your thoughts on this series, what resonated and what else you wish was mentioned.
 Also, I would really appreciate it if you shared this article with anybody that might be interested!